spryker/spryker-docs/docs/pbc/all/content-management-system/manage-in-the-back-office/pages/add-content-items-to-cms-pages.md

 ## Prerequisites

-Create the content items you want to add to pages.
-For instructions, see [Create content items](/docs/pbc/all/content-management-system/manage-in-the-back-office/content-items/create-content-items.html)
+* Create the content items you want to add to pages.
+For instructions, see [Create content items](/docs/pbc/all/content-management-system/manage-in-the-back-office/content-items/create-content-items.html).

-Prior to adding a content item widget to a block or a page, make sure that the page is _active_ and _not expired_; otherwise, it will not be displayed on the website.

-Make sure to review the reference information before you start or just look it up as you go through the steps.
+* Make sure to review the [reference information] before you start or just look it up as you go through the steps.

 ## Add content items to a page